zhangshenghang/fluss/website/docs/quickstart/flink.md

 ```
 **Note:** Make sure to wait for the checkpoints (~30s) to complete before querying the snapshots, otherwise the result will be empty.

-Then, you can run the following SQL to do analytics on Paimon data:
+Run the following SQL to do analytics on Paimon data:
 ```sql  title="Flink SQL Client"
 -- to sum prices of all orders in paimon
 SELECT sum(total_price) as sum_price FROM datalake_enriched_orders$lake;